-9 See section 3.3.1
+See section 3.3.1

-- 3.4.1 Child protection evidence must be kept securely and comply with Data Protection and GPMS.
-The information should be filed under the appropriate headings - Pupil Information mainly from Click and Go; - Coordinators notes memos, notes of concerns; - Plans e.g. the Child's Plan, Child Protection Plan and Action Plan; - School-based Reports reports on progress and attendance; - Inter-agency Reports reports & assessments from health, social services; - Correspondence e.g. invitations to meetings; - Views of the child Child/Young Person Report or other documented discussion; and - Chronology: In each section, the most recent documents should be placed at the front and all documents should be arranged in chronological order.
+- School-based Reports reports on progress and attendance; - Inter-agency Reports reports & assessments from health, social services; - Correspondence e.g. invitations to meetings; - Views of the child Child/Young Person Report or other documented discussion; and - Chronology: In each section, the most recent documents should be placed at the front and all documents should be arranged in chronological order.
 There should be a summary chronology at the front of the folder filed in the Pupil Information section.
-This chronology should contain - Details of the event - o Date of the event - Date recorded - o Source of the information - Recorded by - Action taken - 3.4.2 In most instances the Child Protection Coordinator will store Confidential Child Protection Files in a secure place designated for that purpose. - 3.4.3 A flagging system should be adopted e.g. a coloured dot attached to the exterior of the child's PPR to ensure that staff can identify that confidential information exists. - 3.4.4 Where a child has been the subject of a child protection investigation but there has been no Child Protection Case Conference, the school should maintain the record on the child's Child Protection file until he/she has attained eighteen years. - 3.4.5 A confidential copy of this information should be sent to any school to which the child subsequently transfers this includes transition from primary to secondary. - 3.4.6 If a child's name is placed on the Child Protection Register, a record of this fact and all associated documentation should be securely held on the child's file. - 3.4.7 All electronic documentation should be stored in secure folders with restricted access.
+This chronology should contain - Details of the event - Date of the event - Date recorded - Source of the information - Recorded by - Action taken - 3.4.2 In most instances the Child Protection Coordinator will store Confidential Child Protection Files in a secure place designated for that purpose. - 3.4.3 A flagging system should be adopted e.g. a coloured dot attached to the exterior of the child's PPR to ensure that staff can identify that confidential information exists. - 3.4.4 Where a child has been the subject of a child protection investigation but there has been no Child Protection Case Conference, the school should maintain the record on the child's Child Protection file until he/she has attained eighteen years. - 3.4.5 A confidential copy of this information should be sent to any school to which the child subsequently transfers this includes transition from primary to secondary. - 3.4.6 If a child's name is placed on the Child Protection Register, a record of this fact and all associated documentation should be securely held on the child's file. - 3.4.7 All electronic documentation should be stored in secure folders with restricted access.